 So the question becomes whether you believe the market has set the price accurately as Dr. Fama’s statement above reflects or do you believe the market has made a mistake in the pricing?

-This simple question gets to the heart of the Efficient Markey Hypothesis and directly impacts the way you invest your money!
+This simple question gets to the heart of the Efficient Market Hypothesis and directly impacts the way you invest your money!

-So if the market participants set the price of a stock and therefore the market as a whole by their individual decisions then the question becomes what does the market participants base those individual decisions upon?
+So if the market participants set the price of a stock and therefore, the market as a whole, by their individual decisions then the question becomes what do the market participants base those individual decisions upon?
 The answer to that question is INFORMATION!
-And there are two sets of information that the participants use to decide whether to buy or sell a stock.
+And there are two types of information that the participants use to decide whether to buy or sell a stock.

-So these two sets of information is how a stock price is set and therefore how the market changes on a day-to-day basis and is set as a whole.
-We have rational information, which is “knowable” but is typically not accurate with the market participants making two different decisions based on the same exact information.
-And we have irrational information, which is “unknowable” and impossible to predict because it’s based on each individuals personal data.
+So rational and irrational information determine how the price of an individual stock is set and therefore, how the market changes on a day-to-day basis and is set as a whole.
+We have rational information, which is “knowable”, but is typically not accurate with the market participants making two different decisions based on the same exact information.
+And we have irrational information, which is “unknowable” and impossible to predict because it’s based on each individual’s personal data.
 This is why Dr. Fama states that the market is random and unpredictable!
 However, because of the collective individual decisions of all the market participants buying (demand) and selling (supply) the market price is set and the market is an extremely efficient pricing mechanism!